jeremyzilar/street-view/docs/pilot.md

 ### What You Cannot See

-Even with access, there are boundaries:
+Even with access, there will be boundaries (specifics to be determined in workshop):

-- You cannot see detailed case notes from other providers unless they choose to share
+- Certain case notes may be private to individual organizations
-- You cannot access information about individuals who have not consented to data sharing with your organization
+- Bulk data export will be controlled
-- You cannot export bulk data without authorization
+- Access levels will be designed to enable coordination while protecting privacy

-### Individual Control
+### Individual Rights

-Individuals experiencing homelessness have rights regarding their data:
+We'll design a system that respects individual rights while enabling effective coordination:

-- Right to know what information is collected
+- People should know what information is being collected
-- Right to access their own information
+- People should be able to access their own information
-- Right to request corrections to inaccurate information
+- People should be able to request corrections to inaccurate information
-- Right to revoke consent and have their information removed
+- Clear process for opting out or limiting data sharing

-- Right to consent to some providers but not others
+The workshop will determine how these rights are practically implemented given the realities of your work

 ### Audit and Accountability